TextBox

 If you extend a control class and override the On[EventName] method to handle a lazy event without attaching a handler, your code will not be called unless there is an handler attached to the event.

 Set the PasswordChar property to any character or the InputType property to Password to display a password input field in the browser.
-The character that you assign to the PasswordChar property is irrelevant (Wisej will always convert it to "*") because you cannot change what the browser displays in password fields.
+The character that you assign to the PasswordChar property is irrelevant (Wisej.NET will always convert it to "*") because you cannot change what the browser displays in password fields.
 This property exists for compatibility with WinForms migrations.

 To implement the common "eye" button that shows or hides the password, simply use the Tools to add an icon and change the InputType to Text and Password.

 Use the CharacterCasing property to force the browser and the server to change the casing of the text entered by the user.
-Wisej performs the transformation on the client when typing and on the server when assigning the Text property.
+Wisej.NET performs the transformation on the client when typing and on the server when assigning the Text property.

 When typing in a TextBox, pressing the Tab key will move the focus to the next control and pressing the Enter key will do nothing.
 If your application needs to include tabs and new lines in the text, set the Multiline property to true and the AcceptsTab or the AcceptsReturn properties to true.